 Del Toro will be the first to tell you that he’s an influenced director.
 And of all his canon, The Shape of Water feels the most intertextually sumptuous.
 You could fill a book with the cinematic threads that run throughout Shape, from the palpable presence of Creature from the Black Lagoon to the subtler undertones of films like Gods and Monsters, The Red Shoes, and Jean Cocteau’s La Belle et la Bête.

 Some have even argued, rather compellingly, that del Toro’s life-long infatuation with cinema is the real romantic center of the film.
 As The AV Club’s A.A.
-Dowd writes: in Shape, del Toro “[concocts] a self-consciously old-fashioned curiosity that also pauses occasionally to marvel at a snippet of real Golden Age movie magic…and it features one irresistibly resonant image: a creature of the black lagoon standing ramrod straight in an auditorium, basking in the glow of the silver screen.”
+Dowd writes, in The Shape of Water, del Toro “[concocts] a self-consciously old-fashioned curiosity that also pauses occasionally to marvel at a snippet of real Golden Age movie magic…and it features one irresistibly resonant image: a creature of the black lagoon standing ramrod straight in an auditorium, basking in the glow of the silver screen.”

 While del Toro certainly goes above and beyond, it’s safe to say that every filmmaker has dabbled in some form of homage during their careers.
 The borrowing and retooling of ideas is a core part of what makes film tick.
 To argue otherwise is to deny a cinematic tradition of resonant, fruitful, and revealing intertextuality.
 And so we find ourselves at the gate of a somewhat contentious question: what is the difference between a nod and a rip-off?